kevinafrica/pycodecomplete/README.md

 ## Motivation
 Programmers spend a considerable amount of time fixing errors due to typos, retyping the same lines of code of a common task, or typing boilerplate code.
-PyCodeComplete increases a programmer's productivity by provding auto-complete suggestions to reduce the number of typos and the amount of repetitve typing.
+PyCodeComplete increases a programmer's productivity by providing autocomplete suggestions to reduce the number of typos and the amount of repetitive typing.

 ## Product
 The user interface for PyCodeComplete allows a programmer to start typing Python code and receive immediate auto-complete